google/WebFundamentals/src/content/en/updates/2019/08/contact-picker.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: The Contact Picker API is a new, on-demand picker that allows users to select entries from their contact list and share limited details of the selected entries with a website.
+description: The Contact Picker API is an on-demand API that allows users to select entries from their contact list and share limited details of the selected entries with a website.
 It allows users to share only what they want, when they want, and makes it easier for users to reach and connect with their friends and family.

 {# wf_published_on: 2019-08-07 #}
-{# wf_updated_on: 2019-08-17 #}
+{# wf_updated_on: 2019-09-06 #}
 {# wf_featured_image: /web/updates/images/generic/contacts.png #}
 {# wf_tags: capabilities,contacts,chrome77 #}
 {# wf_featured_snippet: Access to the user’s contacts has been a feature of native apps since (almost) the dawn of time.
-The Contact Picker API is a new, on-demand picker that allows users to select an entry or entries from their contact list and share limited details of the selected contact(s) with a website.
+The Contact Picker API is an on-demand API  that allows users to select an entry or entries from their contact list and share limited details of the selected contact(s) with a website.
 It allows users to share only what they want, when they want, and makes it easier for users to reach and connect with their friends and family. #}
 {# wf_blink_components: Blink>Contacts #}

 # A Contact Picker for the Web {: .page-title }